How to Improve Your Credit Score

 Getting credit history isn't as tough as you'd think, and there are a couple of easy ways that you can use to show that you have experience with credit and that you're responsible.
 The first of these is the same as above: get yourself a bank account!
 An account that has an overdraft function counts as credit.
 Manage that account responsibly for a few months and your credit rating should increase.

 Secondly, get credit for smaller things.
-Mobile contracts, credit cards, even lease-to-buy items, all count towards your credit rating (as long as you keep up monthly payments).
-It can be easier to get accepted for lower value items such as these, and act responsibly, raise your credit rating, and soon you’ll be able to borrow on bigger ticket items (such as cars or mortgages).
+Mobile contracts or a 12 month SIM only deal, credit cards, even lease-to-buy items, all count towards your credit rating (as long as you keep up monthly payments).
+It can be easier to get accepted for lower value items such as these, and act responsibly, raise your credit rating, and soon you'll be able to borrow on bigger ticket items (such as cars or mortgages).

 Avoid Problem Areas